liffiton/Gen-Ed/CONTAINER.md

 ### Enable User Linger

-This allows the service to run on boot rather than only on user login:
+This allows the user-level service to run on boot rather than only on user login:

 ```bash
 sudo loginctl enable-linger $USER